unhcRverse/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-{unhcrverse} is an organisation account that host the stable-enough version of R packages developped by UNHCR Staff.
+{unhcrverse} is an organisation account hosting the "_stable-enough_" version of R packages developped by UNHCR Staff.

 you can install all unhcrverse}  with